schollz/gojot/README.md

 - Built-in encryption, compatible with `gpg`.
 - Built-in text editor, `micro` (but options for `emacs`/`vim`/`nano`).
 - Built-in version control (all versions are saved, currently only newest is shown).
-- Secure - filenames are encrypted with OTP and temp files are shredded.
+- Encrypted filenames<sup><a href="https://github.com/schollz/sdees/blob/master/INFO.md#weak-encryption-of-filenames">mostly</a></sup>.
-- Searching, summarizing, synchronized deletion, self-updating, and more.
+- Searching, summarizing, synchronized deletion, self-updating, collision management, and more.

 ## Install